Howard E. Dorsey

 Howard Edward Dorsey (July 10, 1904 – August 7, 1937) was a hydraulic engineer who was a member of the Los Angeles City Council in 1937.
-He was the only council member since at least 1925 to die in office from accidental death — in his case, a traffic mishap — and the member to have served the fewest days in office — thirty-six.
+He was the only council member since at least 1925 to die in office from accidental death and the member to have served the fewest days in office.

 Biography

 Dorsey was born July 10, 1904, in Eastside Los Angeles, the son of William Edward Dorsey of Pennellville, New York, and Berdena Cecelia Dales of Ohio.
 His father and grandfather were Los Angeles city police officers, and he was a nephew of Susan M. Dorsey, noted Los Angeles educator.
 He was educated in L.A. public schools in the Hollenbeck Heights district and graduated from Lincoln High School, after which, financing himself with odd jobs, he studied commercial law, banking and accounting and civil and hydraulic engineering at the American Institute in Los Angeles.

 For 18 months he was "in charge of investigation" on the West Coast for the U.S. Treasury Department, and then for five years he was with the Bureau of Water and Power, when he was superintendent of construction, street, storm-drain and improvement work.

 He was married in 1930 to Edith Irene Wallin of Minnesota.
 They had two sons, Howard Edward Jr. and Leroy.

 He was a member of the Native Sons of the Golden West and the International Footprinters Association.
 He was a Protestant and a Democrat.
 His hobbies were fishing, golf and tennis.
 He lived at 2215 East Second Street in Boyle Heights.